CallmeBK/VolLightbarCtrlWithDS4/README.md

 -for providing the offset for sceCtrlPeekBufferPositive2 and providing an example using taiHookFunctionOffsetForKernel
 -for helping Mer1e with hooking the function offset for sceCtrlPeekBufferPositive2
 -for informing me that SceShell calls sceCtrlPeekBufferPositive2
+-for suggesting to use a for loop to cycle through each controller in the lightbar_thread code

 Princess of Sleeping
 -for teaching me that shell/main title id is referred to as \0, main, or NPXS19999